Lassa Fever Outbreak: Cross River state intensifies sensitization in

 - Disposal of all health care waste in a safe manner.

-- Practice of standard precautions at all times while handling patients and body fluids.
+- The practice of standard precautions at all times while handling patients and body fluids.

 Any febrile illness that has not responded to 48hrs use of antimalarial or antibiotics should report to the nearest health facility for proper evaluation and treatment.